javascript-tutorial/en.javascript.info/2-ui/1-document/11-coordinates/article.md

 Additionally, there are derived properties:

-- `top/bottom` -- Y-coordinate for the top/bottom edge,
+- `top/bottom` -- Y-coordinate for the top/bottom rectangle edge,
-- `left/right` -- X-coordinate for the left/right edge.
+- `left/right` -- X-coordinate for the left/right rectangle edge.

 ```online
 For instance click this button to see its window coordinates: